linode/apl-docs/docs/for-devs/console/workloads.md

 <!-- ![Console: new service](img/team-services.png) -->

-A Workload in Otomi is a self-service feature for creating Kubernetes resources using Helm charts from the Otomi Developer Catalog.
+A Workload in APL is a self-service feature for creating Kubernetes resources using Helm charts from the Catalog.

 ## Workloads (all)